-This section identifies any racial or ethnic group(s) that has a disproportionately greater need in comparison to the jurisdiction as a whole.
+This section identifies any group(s) that have disproportionately greater need in comparison to the jurisdiction as a whole.

-A disproportionately greater need exists when households in a given racial or ethnic group at a given income level experience severe housing problems at a greater rate (10 percentage points or more) than the households in that income level as a whole.
+A disproportionately greater need exists when households in a given group at a given income level experience severe housing problems at a greater rate (10 percentage points or more) than the households in that income level as a whole.